greentfrapp/project-asimov/guide_bias_i.md

 ### COMPAS

 The Correctional Offender Management Profiling for Alternative Sanctions, or COMPAS, algorithm is probably the most infamous case study in algorithmic bias.
 In areas where COMPAS was used, defendants typically answer a COMPAS questionnaire when they are first booked in jail.

-A past sample can be found [here](../../assets/guide/misc/Sample-Risk-Assessment-COMPAS-CORE.pdf).
+<iframe src="../../assets/guide/misc/Sample-Risk-Assessment-COMPAS-CORE.pdf" width="100%" height="365" frameBorder="0" style="margin: 25px 0;"></iframe>

+*A past sample of a COMPAS questionnaire.*

 Using the responses, the COMPAS model outputs several scores related to recidivism.
 These include scores for Risk of Recidivism and Risk of Violent Recidivism, which go from 1 to 10, with 10 being highest risk.
 The scores were given to judges and they often had a huge influence on the sentence:

 > After Brennan’s testimony, Judge Babler reduced Zilly’s sentence, from two years in prison to 18 months.
 "Had I not had the COMPAS, I believe it would likely be that I would have given one year, six months," the judge said at an appeals hearing on Nov.
 14, 2013.